mgurdal/go-tutorial/docs/data-structures.md

 ### Anonymous Function

-Functions in GO are also variable and can be defined within other functions.
+Functions in GO are also data types and can be assigned to variables within functions.
-We can use anonymous functions in a limited part of the project to get a specific job done.
-In the code example below, we assumed that we would not need this process elsewhere in the project, we used an anonymous function to break up a slice of the specified size.

 ```go
 records := []int{0, 1, 2, 3, 4, 5, 6, 7, 8, 9}